Teaching English as a Foreign Language (TEFL)

 Σημείωση: Το παρόν πρόγραμμα προσφέρεται εξ ολοκλήρου στα αγγλικά.

 ACT offers intensive TEFL courses at an Introductory and Advanced level.
-The introductory program is open to beginners with little formal teacher training, proficiency certificate holders and university students or graduates of English, while the advanced level course is aimed at relatively experienced teachers.
+The introductory program is open to beginners with little formal teacher training, proficiency certificate holders and university students or graduates, while the advanced level course is aimed at relatively experienced teachers.
 For both programs, a good command of the English language at a proficiency level is expected.
 The programs offer participants a solid grounding in current approaches to teaching English as a foreign language, with an emphasis on practical applications in classroom settings.